manuel-tran/s5cl/README.md

 Apply weak augmentations (e.g., rotation) and strong augmentations (e.g., cropping) on labeled images.
 Then use a supervised contrastive loss to push feature representations of augmented images from the same class together and those from other classes away.

 If unlabeled images are available, augment them weakly and strongly as well.
 Insert them into a self-supervised contrastive loss and treat each image as its own class.
+Since we are in the same embedding space, the unlabeld images indiretcly will be moved to their corresponding labeled clusters.

-After a few epochs, predict pseudo-labeled for the unlabeled images and replace the loss with a semi-supervised contrastive loss.
+After a few epochs, use the classifier to predict pseudo-labeles for the unlabeled images and replace the loss with a semi-supervised contrastive loss.